dashbase/dashbase-quickstart/README.md

 docker service ls
 ```

-Expected output should be similar to below with all REPLICAS as x/x:
+Expected output should be similar to below with all REPLICAS as x/x (except `dashbase-core_grafana_restart_dashbase_app` which is expected to stay as 0/1):
 ```
 ID                  NAME                                         MODE                REPLICAS            IMAGE                                      PORTS qtd2ph6mj87a        dashbase-core_api                            replicated          1/1                 dashbase/api:latest                       *:9876->9876/tcp